Win Your Place In the Course - Public Health Specialist Assessment

 Situational Judgement Test

 The NHS SJT was designed especially for Public Health Specialty Training, to assess candidates to determine whether they possess the required personal and professional skills.
-This test is mainly focused on the non-academic, personal and professional competencies needed in Public Health.
+This test is mainly focused on the non-academic, personal and professional competencies needed in Public Health practice.

 The SJT measures your judgement in response to situations that you may come across in the workplace.
 You are given a set of hypothetical scenarios and asked to make judgements against possible responses.
 The SJT contains a total of 50 questions that must be answered in 100 minutes.